CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview.md

 ![SAP Business One Settings](./media/plugins/ae-plugin-014.webp)

 Choose From opening mode: in form (within SAP Business One forms), in browser (in the system's default internet browser)

+## CompuTec Early Access Program

+You can participate in the **CompuTec Early Access Program**, which provides access to pre-release (release candidate) versions of plugins and the CompuTec Framework.
+This allows you to test upcoming features before they are publicly released.

+To join the program, follow our [CompuTec Early Accress Program guide](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/plugins/early-access-program).